-Of the many futilities that winter forces you to endure, few feel more pointless than idling in a cold car watching your breath for 10 minutes while you wait for the engine to warm up.
+Of the many futilities that winter forces you to endure, few feel more pointless than idling in a cold family car watching your breath for 10 minutes while you wait for the engine to warm up.
+But do you have to warm up your car to make it comfortable?
 Contrary to belief, this is not best or only solution to the problem.
 In fact, the process wastes gas (and therefore money), and is also woefully inefficient.
 Mechanics and researchers say there’s a better way.

 Thanks to automotive advancements, it’s no longer necessary to turn on the engine and wait for your car to warm up.
 In the era of onboard computers and fuel injection, it will takes one minute — at most — for the temperature to adjust, regardless of how booger-freezingly cold it happens to be outside.
 Why?
 Because that’s how long it should take for the oil to get from the bottom of your engine to the top.
 In fact, as Chris Lague, a service writer at Partner Tire & Service in Colchester, Vermont, explains, “Most cars are engineered now so they’ll actually warm up faster if you drive them than if you just let it sit there.”

 So what’s the best way to feel the heat?
 The clever folks over at TipHero have a solution: Turn on your ignition without starting the engine.
 This might seem like it’s hindering the heat from pumping, but it’s actually the best way to get hot air quickly and, after about five seconds, you should hear the fuel pump priming the engine.
 A primed engine is an engine that’s ready to produce heat.
 So now you’re good to start the car.